 Chicken Shawarma Bowls

 Yet another option is to make shawarma bowls instead of plates or platters.
-Shawarma Bowls are similar to Mexican Rice Bowls.
-First, you'll want to add some rice, I recommend Vermicelli Rice.
-Next, pile on some chicken shawarma, and salad and drizzle with tahini sauce.
-A sprinkle of Sumac would also work.
+Shawarma Bowls are similar to Mexican rice bowls.
+First, you'll want to add some rice, I recommend vermicelli rice.
+Next, pile on some chicken shawarma, and Middle Eastern salad.
+A sprinkle of sumac would also work.

 Chicken Shawarma is extremely flavorful and can have some heat to it.
 Seasoned was exotic spices like cardamom, cinnamon, coriander, cloves, and allspice, you'll be taking your taste buds on a flavor-packed adventure!

 Chicken Shawarma is usually prepared with dark meat or thighs.
-Using chicken thighs yields juicier Chicken Shawarma, but there are no rules that say you can't use chicken breasts.
+Using chicken thighs yields juicier results, but there are no rules that say you can't use chicken breasts.

 Shawarma dates back to the Ottoman Empire (modern-day Turkey).
 The word "shawarma" means "turning" in Arabic.
 Highly spiced meat (lamb, beef, or chicken) is roasted while stacked on a rotating vertical spit, hence the name "Shawarma."
 But since most of us don't have a spit at home, you can cook the shawarma meat on the grill, in a pan, or in the oven.

-- Slicing the chicken prior to marinating enhances the traditional shawarma flavor even further and assures the marinade penetrates the chicken more evenly.
+- Slicing the chicken before marinating enhances the traditional shawarma flavor even further and ensures the marinade penetrates the chicken more evenly.
 This is especially recommended if you don't have hours to marinate the chicken.

 - This marinade is also tasty when used to marinate beef, pork, and lamb.

-- To transform this recipe from a chicken shawarma plate to a chicken shawarma wrap, just stuff all the tasty ingredients inside a flatbread, lavash bread, or tortilla.
+- To transform this recipe from a chicken shawarma plate to a chicken shawarma wrap, just stuff all the tasty ingredients inside a flatbread or this lavash bread recipe.
+You can even use these sourdough discard tortillas!

 📖 Recipe